 In the event that the City and DPLH are unable to agree on a valuation, an alternative would be to convert the road reserve area, or part thereof, to Crown land under a management order to the City.
 The management order would be for a purpose that is compatible with the development of the freehold site on Lot 211.

 Parking

-The community survey identified that car parking is a key concern for local residents, and a requirement for adequate parking is an important criterion in the redevelopment design.
+The requirement for adequate internal parking is an important criterion in the redevelopment design.